0xEigenLabs/eigen-estark-gevulot/README.md

 ## Prover/Verifier Integration
      Please refer to the test programs : tests/shell-test/src/prover.rs and verifier.rs  .
-     Before compiling the test prover/verifier, please download the submodule .

-     $  git submodule update --init --recursive
-	Submodule 'eigen-zkvm' (https://github.com/0xEigenLabs/eigen-zkvm) registered for path 'eigen-zkvm' Submodule 'gevulot' (https://github.com/gevulotnetwork/gevulot.git) registered for path 'gevulot' Cloning into '/data/gavin/test/estark-gevulot/eigen-zkvm'...
-	Cloning into '/data/gavin/test/estark-gevulot/gevulot'...
-	Submodule path 'eigen-zkvm': checked out '69de4af8688e8e220f4d403a48ae804b9a755259'
-	Submodule path 'gevulot': checked out '82bff1109b96700470f0f7fb192e5ca0ad389251'

-     Then , compile the program.
+     Compile the program.

      $ cargo build

+     If it is ok, you will see the binary files (prover and verifier ) in the direcotry target/debug

 > [!IMPORTANT]
 > 1. The gevulot-cli can't get the dubug messages of the prover/verifier unless you seek assistance from their engineers.
-> 2. To familiarize yourself with the debugging of the Gevulot  framework, it is recommended to comment out the Prove function inside the Prover.
+> 2. To familiarize yourself with the debugging of the Gevulot  framework, it is recommended to comment out the Prove function inside the prover.rs .
 This way, after remotely running the prover/verifier, you will be able to immediately obtain the  prover's  log file  that can help you debug the program.

 ## Prover/Verifier Packaging and Deployment